 All that remains of the monument today are the 121 steps leading up to where the place the shrine once stood and two short pillars at the base of the stairs.
 A depiction of the shrine can be seen at the bronze marker at the foot of the stairs.

 The red-and-white transmission tower now stands where the shrine once was.

 This area can also be reached at the end of Lorong Sesuai.

 Look out for Nature at Bukit Batok Nature Park

 While at Bukit Batok Nature Park, keep an eye out for the wildlife.
 You may come across birds such as the White-crested Laughing Thrush.

-More common birds can be found in the park too.
+More common birds like chickens can be found in the park too.

 One of the unusual features about the park are its signs.
 We’ve never noticed so many different signs in a single park before.
 These range from warnings about falling durians to instructions on where (not) to park.